 - a) Physical therapy is covered for non-chronic conditions and acute illnesses and injuries, provided the therapy expects to significantly improve, develop or restore physical functions lost or impaired as a result of an acute illness, injury or surgical procedure.
+Physical therapy is also covered for Medically Necessary treatment of autism (or other mental health diagnosis).
 Physical therapy does not include educational training or services designed to develop physical function. - b) Occupational therapy (except for vocational rehabilitation or employment counseling) is covered for non-chronic conditions and acute illnesses and injuries, provided the therapy expects to significantly improve, develop or restore physical functions lost or impaired as a result of an acute illness, injury or surgical procedure, or to relearn skills to significantly improve independence in the activities of daily living.
+Occupational therapy is also covered for Medically Necessary treatment of autism (or other mental health diagnosis).
 Occupational therapy does not include educational training or services designed to develop physical function. - c) Speech therapy is covered for non-chronic conditions and acute illnesses and injuries and expected to restore the speech function or correct a speech impairment resulting from illness or injury; or for delays in speech function development as a result of a gross anatomical defect present at birth.
+Speech therapy is also covered for Medically Necessary treatment of autism (or other mental health diagnosis).
 Speech function is the ability to express thoughts, speak words and form sentences.
 Speech impairment is difficulty with expressing one's thoughts with spoken words. - d) Cognitive therapy associated with physical rehabilitation is covered when the cognitive deficits have been acquired as a result of neurologic impairment due to trauma, stroke, or encephalopathy, and when the therapy is part of a treatment plan intended to restore previous cognitive function.
+Cognitive therapy is also covered for Medically Necessary treatment of a mental health or substance use disorder.

 A visit consists of no more than one hour of therapy.
-Covered expenses include charges for no more than two therapy visits in a 24-hour period.
+Covered expenses include charges for no more than 1 hour of therapy per provider specialty per date of service (visit limits will not apply to Medically Necessary treatment of mental health or substance use disorder).